-This work was undertaken to construct a uniform monitoring infrastructure of use to multiple investigations conducted by the Clinical Decision Making group at the Massachusetts Institute of Technology Computer Science and Artificial Intelligence Laboratory and the Informatics Program at Childrens' Hospital of Boston.
+This work was undertaken to construct a uniform monitoring infrastructure of use to multiple investigations conducted by the Clinical Decision Making group at the Massachusetts Institute of Technology Laboratory for Computer Science and the Informatics Program at Childrens' Hospital of Boston.
 We aim to use the many monitoring needs of these multiple investigations as a source of tasks through which to test the hypothesis.